square/wire/docs/wire_grpc.md

 ### Sample

-Check out our [sample project][sampleProject] demonstrating duplex communications between one Android and one server application.
+Check out our [sample project][sampleProject] demonstrating bidirectional communication between an Android and one server application.

 ### Get it